Improving Semantic Uncertainty Quantification in LVLMs with Semantic Gaussian Processes: Semantic Gaussian Process Uncertainty

 \subsection{Semantic Consistency Encoding}

-Encoders are specifically trained to derive semantically meaningful sentence~\cite{reimers2019sentence} and are used in applications such as retrieval~\cite{lewis2020}, classification~\cite{reimers2019sentence} or clustering~\cite{abdaljalil2025}.
-To capture semantic consistency of the generated answers $\mathcal{Y}:=\{\vy^{(1)}, \ldots, \vy^{(N)}\}$, we embed thus each generated answer $\vy^{(i)}$ in $\mathcal{Y}$ in a dense semantic space using a sentence encoder $E(\cdot)$.
-For each generated answer $\vy^{(i)}$ in $\mathcal{Y}$, we denote by $\vphi_i \in \R^d$ its $d$-dimensional normalized embedding vector with $\lVert \vphi_i \rVert=1$.
-Sentence embedding can be obtained either by averaging the token embeddings, by using the embedding of the last token, or by taking the embedding of a designated special token.
-Let $\mPhi=[\vphi_1, \ldots, \vphi_N] \in \R^{d \times N}$ depict the embedding matrix of generated answers $\mathcal{Y}$.
-To capture how semantically close the different model outputs are in the embedding space, we compute the eigenvalues of the Gram matrix:
+\paragraph{Sentence Embedding.} To capture the semantic consistency of $N$ generated answers $\mathcal{Y}:=\{\vy^{(1)}, \ldots, \vy^{(N)}\}$, we embed each generated answer $\vy^{(i)}$ in $\mathcal{Y}$ in a dense semantic space using an external sentence encoder $E(\cdot)$.
+For each generated answer $\vy^{(i)}$ in $\mathcal{Y}$, we denote its $d$-dimensional normalized embedding vector as $\vphi_i \in \R^d$, with $\lVert \vphi_i \rVert=1$.
+The sentence embedding can be obtained either by averaging the token embeddings, by using the embedding of the last token, or by taking the embedding of a designated special token.

-Each eigenvalue of $\mSigma$ represents the variance of generated answers $\mathcal{Y}$ along a particular principal direction~\cite{scholkopf2002learning}.
-We denote the (nonnegative) eigenvalues of $\mSigma$ by:
+This section provides an interpretation of the eigenvalues of the Gram matrix $\mSigma$ of the embedding matrix $\mPhi$ from the answer set $\mathcal{Y}$.
+The Gram matrix is

-Intuitively, the vector $\vlambda$ characterizes the semantic consistency of the generated answers $\mathcal{Y}$ as the eigenvalues of $\mSigma$ (or equivalently the singular values of $\mPhi$) capture the degree of divergence and correlation among their embeddings $\mPhi$~\cite{chen2024, Sriramanan2024, skean2025}.
-A spectrum $\vlambda$ dominated by a few large eigenvalues corresponds to a low-dimensional, concentrated semantic manifold and indicates a high semantic consistency across the generated answers.
-In contrast, a flatter spectrum $\vlambda$ implies that the sentence embedding matrix $\mPhi$ is spread out across many principal semantic directions and suggests semantically diverse answers with high semantic uncertainty.
-Thus, $\vlambda$ serves as a compact yet rich descriptor of the semantic consistency among the generated answers.
+Its eigenvalues encodes information about the semantic consistency among the generated answers in $\mathcal{Y}$.
+To show this, we make the following assumption. \begin{assumption}[Ideal Sentence Encoding] Let $p \geq N$.
+For the set of generated answers $\mathcal{Y}:=\{\vy^{(1)}, \ldots, \vy^{(N)}\}$, we assume there exists an ideal sentence encoder $E^*(\cdot)$ such that